Alberta Auto Insurance Requirements

 - Section C Coverage — this section is not required by the Alberta government for legal vehicle operation, though lending agencies may insist on some coverage if the vehicle’s purchase is financed.
-Collision and comprehensive coverage are the main components of Section C. Further customizations, called endorsements, also list under this section.
+Collision and comprehensive coverage are the main components of Section C. Further customizations, called endorsements, are also listed under this section.

 Alberta Auto Insurance Regulations

 The Alberta Insurance Act serves as the regulatory basis for auto insurance in the province.
 The most recent updates took effect July 1, 2014.
-The Insurance Act covers all aspects of insurance business, including major sections for the auto insurance industry such as benefit, premium, and rate board fee regulations.
+The Insurance Act covers all aspects of the insurance business, including major sections for the auto insurance industry such as benefit, premium, and rate board fee regulations.

 Changes to the Act in 2014 focused on enhanced consumer protection.
 Legislative changes in Bill 39 established a basis for the Automobile Insurance Rate Board’s responsibility for auto insurance premium oversight for all three sections of the province’s policy.
-Other provisions of the Act adjusted to reflect industry best practices such as monitoring other provinces and their auto insurance systems for purposes of monitoring overall insurance market behaviour.
+Other provisions of the Act adjusted to reflect industry best practices such as monitoring other provinces and their auto insurance systems for purposes of monitoring overall insurance market behavior.